tanyipeng834/StudySmart/client/README.md

 **Before Implementation**

-Before the coding process, we came up with rough Figma design prototypes to give us a better idea on how our application will work.
+Before the coding process, we came up with rough Figma design prototypes to give us a better idea on how our application will work and also the overal design.
+Our team member, Michelle has designed the owl logo and profile photo that we have added in our web pages.
 <br><br>